MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-learning-presales.md

 ---

 # The “Ready to Go” Online Learning for Pre-Sales
 Get an overview of the entire "Ready to Go" online learning catalog [here](readiness-learning-catalog.md).
-Use the tabs below to view training available based on proficiency level.

 # [**Getting Started**](#tab/gettingstarted)
 <!-- ## Getting started -->